 Fox’s Ranger Mountain Bike gloves might seem an odd choice for a list that has been so far focused around road cycling gloves.
 In our opinion, they’d have been better off marketing them at road cyclists or more casual mountain bikers.
 They excel on roads, where their apparent lack of padding is a clear benefit rather than a concern out on the trails.

 They feel more like a soft latex glove than a heavy-duty mountain bike glove, which is ideal for long, smooth trips where you’re unlikely to be thrown over the handlebars.
-Despite their misguided marketing, these are fantastic cycling gloves that you can pick up for considerably less money than some of the front-runners in this market.
+Despite their misguided marketing, these are fantastic gloves that you can pick up for considerably less money than some of the front-runners in this market.

 A Guide To Buying The Best Cycling Gloves

 Whether you are a seasoned pro or a new cyclist just starting, you could almost definitely benefit from a good pair of bicycling gloves.
-As with any item of cycling apparel, the number of options on the market can be overwhelming, to say the least.
+As with any item of apparel, the number of options on the market can be overwhelming, to say the least.

 This article is designed to help guide you through the available options and hopefully match features to your individual preferences.
-The right pair of gloves for you will depend on how you ride your bike, the weather conditions you ride in, and your budget.
+The right gloves for you will depend on how you ride your bike, the weather conditions you ride in, and your budget.

 Advantages of Good Cycling Gloves